tonyruan2/Dueling_Simulator/DEVELOPMENT.md

 # Monday, April 29th, 2019
 I ran numerous duel simulations today to make sure things were working as expected.
 I thought about writing tests, but I realized most of my data was stored/modified in the gui interface that I used.
-What this means is I would have to create the same gui (i.e. copy and paste possibly hundreds of lines of code) to make tests.
 For this reason, I tested my simulator by interacting with it manually.
-I also tested the duel and simulation by displaying the data and crosschecking.
-I didn't know how to test the core duel loop, which involved a variety of moving elements/variables while the duel was running.
+I also tested the duel and simulation by crosschecking the displayed data.
+I don't know how to test the core duel loop, which involved a variety of moving elements/variables while the duel was running.

+I'm happy with how my final project turned out.
+I accomplished a lot more than what I originally thought I could in ~3 weeks!

 ## List of major tasks completed from 4/7 to 5/1
 - [x] Classes for simulating a duel (gui (for UI), duel (for game logic), simulation (for visual display))